 Companies Act, 1956 with respect to Directors Responsibility Statement,

 - In the preparation of annual accounts of the year under review the

 applicable accounting standards read with the requirements set out in

 - The accounting policies in consultation with Statutory Auditors are

 applied consistently to give a true and fair view of the state of

-affairs of the Company at the end of Financial Year ended 31st March,
+affairs of the Company at the end of Financial Year under review and